← all guides

 what it is

-a proxy is a server that sits between your machine and the target website. instead of the site seeing your real IP address, it sees the proxy’s IP. that much is simple.
+A proxy is a middleman server that sits between your scraper and the target website.
+Instead of the target seeing your machine’s IP address, it sees the proxy’s.
+There are three common categories, sorted by whose network the IP actually belongs to:

 how it works